offyotto/Core-Monitor/README.md

 ---

 Core-Monitor reads sensor data from the Apple SMC and standard macOS system APIs, then presents it in the menu bar, dashboard, and, on supported hardware, the Touch Bar.
-CPU, GPU, memory, battery, thermals, power draw, USB-C controllers, and on supported Macs, the Touch Bar.
+CPU, GPU, memory, battery, thermals, power draw, and on supported Macs, the Touch Bar.

 It is written in Swift and built around `host_statistics`, `IOKit`, and `IOPSCopyPowerSourcesInfo`.
 Sensor reads stay local to your Mac.
 The optional fan control helper is the only additional process.